 If one prefers to leave the frunk ajar when using a charger the lower latch capture lever needs to be pressed down with a screwdriver so the latch is in the locked position to extinguish the frunk light and the frunk release lever pulled before closing the frunk when done.

-With the direct battery attachment method, it is best to use the adapter that comes with most chargers vs using the alligator clips as the adapter makes for a positive connection where the clips can inadvertently slip off, and when live, touch things they shouldn't.
+With the direct battery attachment method, it is best to use the adapter that comes with most chargers rather than the alligator clips, as the adapter provides a positive connection while the clips can inadvertently slip off and, when live, touch things they shouldn't.

 Battery Bummers: I read almost daily about cars with dead batteries.
 On the 993 the alternator, if running correctly, should produce enough current to run all the electrical accessories and still charge the battery.
 It may be helpful to get one of those eBay cigarette lighter plug voltmeters.

 It should read a minimum of 12.6 volts or more for a good battery shortly after turning the engine off and from 13.5 to 14.2 volts or so with the engine running.
 A good test of battery capacity is to run your car and read the voltage at rest just a few moments after turning the ignition off then read the voltage after the battery has been sitting for four hours.
-If it has dropped below 12.4 volts and seems to try too hard to turn the engine over your electrical system has some sort of parasitic electric drain going on or the battery is a candidate for replacement.
-Overnight a good battery can drift down to 12.5 Volts +/- due to the normal parasitic loads in the system with the car parked, the turn signals off and the doors locked with the little light on the door flashing in single, not couplets, flashes every second or so.
-Also, I unplug the voltmeter from the constant-on stock lighter socket when I park my 993 even though it is unlikely to meaningfully contribute to the parasitic run-down rate of the battery.
+If it has dropped below 12.4 volts and seems to try too hard to turn the engine over, your electrical system has some sort of parasitic electric drain going on, or the battery is a candidate for replacement.
+Overnight, a good battery can drift down to 12.5 Volts +/- due to the normal parasitic loads in the system with the car parked, the turn signals off, and the doors locked with the little light on the door flashing in single, not couplet, flashes every second or so.
+Also, I unplug the voltmeter from the constant-on stock lighter socket when I park my 993, even though it is unlikely to meaningfully contribute to the parasitic run-down rate of the battery.

 An alternative is to add a switched outlet to the dash, as I did, which provides a permanent home for a volt meter/USB outlet discussed on this page.

-All conventional car batteries sacrifice moisture from their cells as a product of the electrolysis process in the battery or simply evaporation.
-Even conventional so-called maintenance-free batteries have cells that need servicing and some can be pried opened and checked, others do not allow this but I am told can be MacGyvered and filled although it seems like a bit of an invasive process on YouTube.
+All conventional car batteries lose moisture from their cells as a product of the battery's electrolysis or simply through evaporation.
+Even conventional so-called maintenance-free batteries have cells that need servicing, and some can be pried open and checked; others do not allow this, but I am told they can be MacGyvered and filled, although it seems like a bit of an invasive process on YouTube.
 If you can check the fluid level in your battery occasionally and make sure it is full up to the fill indicator rings in the throat of each cell.
 Use distilled water for this purpose.
-For future reference, it may be advisable to look for a brand of battery that allows for topping off the cells next time your battery needs replacing.
+For future reference, it may be advisable to look for a battery brand that allows topping off the cells next time your battery needs replacing.

 No comments: